Cher Coulter

-Cher Coulter is a British celebrity stylist and fashion designer.
+Cher Coulter (born August 12, 1976) is a British celebrity stylist and fashion designer.
 She is known for her list of celebrity clientele, including Sienna Miller, Kate Bosworth, Elizabeth Olsen, and Rosie Huntington-Whiteley.

 Early life

 Since the age of 15, Coulter has worked in the London fashion industry in all venues, from helping organize ID magazine photoshoots, coloring sketches for Vivienne Westwood, to dressing models at shows at the age of 17, including Hermès.
 She received a Foundation Diploma in Art and Design in 1992 from St. Albans College of Art and Design in London and a Fashion Design at Diploma Level from London’s Southend College of Art and Design in 1993.
 Afterwards, she attended Central St. Martins from 1993 to 1996, honing her creativity in the company of designers like Alexander McQueen, Stella McCartney, and Phoebe Philo.
 She graduated with her bachelor's degree in Fashion Design in 1996.